viragumathe5/the_spiritualist/source/introduction.rst

 Detractors included his friend Harry Houdini, who collected spiritualist publications including this title which is in the Harry Houdini Collection in the Library of Congress.

-The dataset can be found here `The Spiritualist <https://data.nls.uk/data/digitised-collections/spiritualist-newspapers/>`_
+The dataset can be found at `The Spiritualist <https://data.nls.uk/data/digitised-collections/spiritualist-newspapers/>`_

 **The Vision**